merandagp/MMMTranscripts/TheHouse.md

 *Creaky door opens, slow piano music starts and continues*

-Me: I lived in that same house in Mechanicsville all my life, 23 years, until we moved.
-My Dad lived there for 30 and my mom for nearly 49.
-And the house saw many years before us, having been built over a hundred years ago.
+Me: I lived in that same house in Mechanicsville, 189 Hinchey Ave., from 1997 to 2020.
+That was my entire life until we moved.
+My Dad lived there for

+Dad: 30

+Me: and my mom

+Mom:

+Me: And the house saw many years before us, having been built probably in 1874.
 There is a lot of life wrapped up in those four walls… or should I say there was.

 Mom: The home um was a two story um long and skinny because the lots were all 25 by hundred.